puppetlabs/preupgrade_check/README.md

 We welcome assistance in keeping this module up to date.

 Please fork the repository and create a Pull Request with description of what you are changing.

+### Credits

+This module was written by [Rebecca Robinson](https://github.com/itgrl/preupgrade_check) and is maintained by the Puppet technical support team.